cockroachdb/docs/cockroachcloud/managing-cmek.md

 ## Rotate a CMEK key

-A CMEK key can be rotated within your KMS platform or within {{ site.data.products.dedicated }}.

-- When you rotate a CMEK key within your KMS platform, a new version of the key is created with new key material.
-In both GCP KMS and AWS KMS, encryption operations automatically uses the active key version, while decryption operations automatically use the key version that was used to encrypt the data.
-For this reason, {{ site.data.products.dedicated }} does not need any awareness of rotation operations within your KMS platform.

-- When you rotate a CMEK key using the {{ site.data.products.db }} API, you update your cluster's configuration to begin using a different CMEK key for one or more regions. {{ site.data.products.dedicated }} begins using the new key to protect the store key on nodes in that cluster region.
-In a similar way, after adding a new region to a cluster, you can begin using CMEK to protect data at rest in that region by "rotating" that region from using no CMEK key to using a CMEK key.
+{% include cockroachcloud/cmek-rotation-types.md %}

-The API to rotate a CMEK key is nearly identical to the API for [activating CMEK on a cluster](#step-4-activate-cmek-for-your-cockroachdb-dedicated-cluster), with one notable exception.
+The API to rotate a CMEK key is nearly identical to the API to [activate CMEK on a cluster](#step-4-activate-cmek-for-your-cockroachdb-dedicated-cluster), with one notable exception.
 When you activate CMEK, you use a `POST` request that includes a CMEK key for each of the cluster's regions.
-When you rotate a CMEK key, you use a `PUT` request and include a CMEK key for each region whose CMEK key to rotate.
+When you rotate a CMEK key, you use a `PUT` request that includes a CMEK key for each region you intend to rotate.

 See the [API specification](../api/cloud/v1.html#operation/CockroachCloud_EnableCMEK). <!-- TODO update when available -->

 1. Create a new file named `cmek_config.json`.
-This file will contain JSON array of `region_spec` objects, each of which includes the name of a {{ site.data.products.db }} region and a `key_spec` that is specific to the target KMS platform and specifies the URI of the CMEK key and the credential that authorizes {{ site.data.products.db }} to encrypt and decrypt using the key.
+This file will contain a JSON array of `region_spec` objects, each of which includes the name of a {{ site.data.products.db }} region and a `key_spec` that is specific to the target KMS platform and specifies the URI of the CMEK key and the credential that authorizes {{ site.data.products.db }} to encrypt and decrypt using the key.

     Start from the example for your KMS platform and replace the placeholder values.
 Each of these examples includes `region_spec` objects for two {{ site.data.products.db }} regions; you need only include regions you want to update.
     - **AWS**: